physrisk/website-source/articles/2013/modelling-wealth-distribution-using-kinetic-exchange-models.md

-Title: Modelling wealth distribution using kinetic exchange models
+Title: Modeling wealth distribution using kinetic exchange models
 Date: 2013-12-16 07:08
 Author: Aleksejus Kononovicius
 Tags: Agent-based models, Interactive models, kinetic models, statistical physics, wealth
-Slug: modelling-wealth-distribution-using-kinetic-exchange-models
+Slug: modeling-wealth-distribution-using-kinetic-exchange-models
 Status: published

 We have previously wrote about the
 [elementary kinetic
-models](/elementary-kinetic-exchange-models "Elementary kinetic models").
+models]({filename}/articles/2013/elementary-kinetic-exchange-models.md).
 Now we would like to put them to a certain use - namely we would like to model wealth distributions.
 The problem is that the stationary distribution of the elementary kinetic models, as we have shown before,